Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

         return "?"
 ```

-To use the filter script for a signal you need to select the signal, make a right click and then go to **Data Format** => **Translate Filter Process** => **Enable and Select**.
+To use the filter script for a signal you need to select the signal in gtkwave, make a right click and then go to **Data Format** => **Translate Filter Process** => **Enable and Select**.
 Then you choose the filter file *filter-process.py* and click **Ok**.

 <img width="1000" height="600" alt="grafik" src="https://github.com/user-attachments/assets/f1f27867-e8d2-48f1-a198-393b0e65fe11" />
 <img width="500" height="350" alt="grafik" src="https://github.com/user-attachments/assets/f6c6ac4f-6a62-4eb2-8c73-1a2e4ea799d1" />

-At the screenshot below you can see new representation of the output.
+At the screenshot below you can see the new representation of the output.
 Now it is very easy to compare it to the input.
 The simulation shows that the 7 segment displays show the expected numbers and also the letter 'P'.
 If any other numbers than 0-11 are given in the input, the 7 segment display shows '-' which represents an error.
 The simulation shows, that the module works like intended.

 <img width="2426" height="227" alt="grafik" src="https://github.com/user-attachments/assets/43d21d64-5781-4974-a63c-4604fb7dfd8e" />